HilariousDeathArtist/DCSSConfigFile/README.md

 This is the Dungeon Crawl Stone Soup config file used by HilariousDeathArtist.
 I usually play on http://crawl.s-z.org/

-It's still being updated regularly, and since it's started getting spread around I thought it would be good to put up on Github.

-Warning: including the rc file with the following instructions may get you nothing or even previous versions of the files if you are not playing on CSZO (trunk or .15)

 There are a few ways to use this in your own game, the simplest being to add the following line to your config:

     include += HilariousDeathArtist.rc

 This will ensure you get updates regularly without having to check back.

+Warning: including the rc file with the following instructions may get you nothing or even previous versions of the files if you are not playing on CSZO (trunk or .15)

 The other option is to make a branch and then copy and paste the whole thing (including any changes you want) into your config file.